Betty Trask: Career

 In the five years between 1935 and 1939 Betty Trask published four novels every year.
 None of her novels are currently in print.

+Personal life and death

 Betty Trask lived in London with her parents in the 1930s until early in the Second World War when their house was damaged by a bomb during the Blitz, and they returned to live at her mother's family house at North Hill in Frome, Somerset.
 The family had sold the silk mill in 1926 after her grandfather, Philip Le Gros, had died.
 Her father died in 1949 and left an estate of small value, indicating that their circumstances had diminished.
 Betty and her mother moved to a small house on Oakfield Road in Frome, where her mother died in May 1957, the year that Betty Trask published her last novel.
 Betty lived there quietly and modestly in a small semi-detached house until ill-health forced her into a nursing home, where she died aged 90 in January 1983.
 Although she wrote stories about love, she was unmarried.